Trustee model of representation

 The trustee model of representation is a model of a representative democracy, frequently contrasted with the delegate model of representation.
 In this model, constituents elect their representatives as 'trustees' for their constituency.
-These 'trustees' have autonomy to deliberate and act as they see fit, in their own conscience even if it means going against the explicit desires of their constituents; this is also called a free mandate.
+These 'trustees' have autonomy to deliberate and act as they see fit, in their own conscience even if it means going against the explicit desires of their constituents.
 By contrast, in the delegate model, the representative is expected to act strictly in accordance with the beliefs of their constituents.